“My Solicitor has taken 25% of my personal injury compensation, is this right?”

 There is a totally separate rule stating that the maximum contribution (including any VAT) is 25% of the compensation.
 THESE ARE NOT THE SAME THING!

 Most personal injury claims that settle for less than £25,000 have fixed costs (see examples below).
+However, you may not have agreed fixed costs with your solicitor.

 Most claims worth up to £25,000 where liability is admitted are settled in an online Claims Portal.